 The presets for Studio One’s built-in audio effects and any 3rd-party effects can be loaded into your Song in the same way as the effects themselves.
 Drag-and-drop a preset from the Browser into your Song to load an instance of the effect with your chosen preset loaded.
 Alternatively, if the window for an Audio Effect is open, you can load any preset for that effect by dragging the preset from the Browser onto the Effect window, or by double-clicking on the preset in the Browser, or by clicking on the preset to select it and then hitting [Return] on the keyboard.
 FX Chains can be loaded in the same way, as described in the FX Chains section.
 This makes configuring even the most complicated mix quick and easy.

 The Instruments and Effects tabs in the Browser each feature a sorting method called Folders.
-In this view, plug-ins can be sorted into category-specific folders, making it easy to choose from all available plug-ins that specialize in the function you're seeking (such as Distortion or Delay effects, or Synth or Sampler instruments).
-A set of category folders are provided by default, and some plug-ins are placed into their appropriate folders by default.
-You can move plug-ins into whatever folder makes sense to you, and create folders of your own to suit your needs.
+In this view, plug-ins and their Presets can be sorted into category-specific folders, making it easy to choose from all available plug-ins that specialize in the function you're seeking (such as Distortion or Delay effects, or Synth or Sampler instruments).
+A set of category folders of Instruments and Effects are provided by default, and some plug-ins are placed into their appropriate folders by default.
+You can move plug-ins and Presets into whatever folders make sense to you, and create folders of your own to suit your needs.

-- To move a plug-in instrument or effect into a folder, drag-and-drop it from the list to the folder of your choice.
+- To move a plug-in instrument, effect, or Preset into a folder, drag-and-drop it from the list to the folder of your choice.
 You can also move plug-ins from folder to folder in this way.